 Moore Police Department spokesperson Sgt.
 Jeremy Lewis stated that once the crossing arms at a train intersection drop, all traffic must stop, for the safety of both those aboard the train and in the car.
 Because cross-arm barriers and lights at train intersections sometimes fail to work for numerous reasons, extra precaution should always be taken while driving through a track crossing.
 Drivers should roll down windows and listen as well as look for oncoming trains.

-The Oklahoma Train Accident Attorneys with J. Colbert Injury Lawyers encourage drivers to exercise caution at railroad track crossings.
+The Oklahoma accident lawyers with J. Colbert Injury Lawyers encourage drivers to exercise caution at railroad track crossings.
 Contact them immediately if you have been injured in a collision with a train.